This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Even though it’s one of the larger islands in the Gothenburg Archipelago, Styrsö is still easy to walk across, which is exactly what I did after my lunch.
 Crossing the northern part of the island, it was a pleasant, meandering walk of about 45 minutes to Styrsö Tången ferry terminal.
 The walk was quiet.
 With no cars on the island, and just the occasional noise from a scotter or golf cart, you often hear nothing but birds.
 Many of the island’s residents get around by bicycle, which you can also bring on the ferry.
 It’s a safe place, so everyone leaves their bikes unlocked.

-After a five minute ride from Styrsö Tången, I had arrived at Vargö.
+After a five-minute ride from Styrsö Tången, I arrived at Vargö.
 Vargö is one of the smaller inhabited islands of the Southern Archipelago.
 The ferry dock is small, and there’s essentially just one path for visitors to take, leading between the handful of homes that line the shore and into the interior of the island, which is a nature reserve.
-From there, it’s perhaps a 10 minute walk along the path to the southern shore of the island, where you will find yourself at a cove with a nice little beach.
+From there, it’s perhaps a 10-minute walk along the path to the southern shore of the island, where you will find yourself at a cove with a nice little beach.

 How you decide to explore the area is up to you, since the path ends here.
 You can head around the sides of the cove, scampering up the rocks to get a better view of the island, or you can just hang out on the beach (as long as you don’t mind the smell of decaying seaweed).